The Australian media is evolving fast and the Walkley Foundation plans to ensure that its annual awards keep pace with the changes.

 - What changes could be made to the awards and the way they are run to ensure that they continue to benchmark and encourage excellence?

-- Where and how are young journalists working?
+- Where and how are journalists working?
 What are their challenges?
-What are their pathways to enter and develop in the industry today?
+What are their pathways to develop in the industry today?

 Questions on the Foundation’s role